Mrugank-Upadhyay/Python-Web-Scraper/README.md

 #Web Scraper

-Scrapes weather data from site using requests and BeautifulSoup, and tabulates and analyzes it using pandas DataFrame
+Python scraper currently scrapes a specified weather site and uses DataFrame to tabulate and analyze the gathered data.

-Next Steps: Generalize the process using AutoHotKey to use specified site and tags as input as well as desired analysis
+Next Steps: Generalize the process using AutoHotKey to input specific site and tags to scrape.
+Option to suggest certain analysis.